Skip to content

 Who can drive my insured taxi?

-You can normally add multiple drivers to your taxi insurance policy if they meet your provider’s criteria.
-For example, any named drivers will need to have a valid taxi licence too.
+You can normally add multiple drivers to your taxi insurance policy if they meet your insurance provider’s criteria.
+For example, any named drivers will need to have a valid taxi licence.

-You’ll also need to make sure that, as the named main driver, you’re the one who does most of the driving.
+You’ll also need to make sure that as the main driver on the policy, you’re the one who does most of the driving.
 Otherwise, you could be guilty of fronting.

 Start by choosing your vehicle carefully.
-If you’re buying a new vehicle to use as a taxi, it’s worth choosing a four-door vehicle that falls into a low insurance group, if possible.
+If you’re buying a new vehicle to use as a taxi, it could be worth opting for a four-door vehicle that falls into a low insurance group, if possible.
+But always check, to be safe.

 Your choice of car may depend on the kind of taxi service you want to provide.
 If you want to offer an executive service, you’ll need a luxury vehicle to match.
 All these factors could affect the cost of your insurance.